Easy ways to freecycle an item:

 |

-- Connects you with a large audience who might put your item to good use.
+- Connects you with a large audience who may put your item to good use.

 - Generally protects your email from spammers.